-1971 was considered to be one of the greatest vintages of the 20th century for Italian wine.
-Excellent growing conditions during 1971 produced a small crop of rich, full bodied wines that have aged gracefully and will last for many years.
+Considered to be one of the greatest vintages of the 20th century for Italian wine, excellent growing conditions during 1971 produced a small crop of rich, full bodied wines that have aged gracefully and will last for many years.
+These wines would make an excellent 48 year old wine gift for a birthday or anniversary.
 In Piedmont, Barolo and Barbaresco are outstanding with a high level of consistency.
 Barbera d'Alba and Barbera d'Asti were also excellent.
-In Tuscany, the best results were in Chianti where 1971 was officially rated a 5-star vintage.
+In Tuscany, the best results were in Chianti where this year was officially rated a 5-star vintage.
 Many of the wines have shown exceptional ageing qualities.
 It was also a good vintage for Brunello.

-1971 was a very good wine vintage whose only failing was to be overshadowed by the outstanding 1970 vintage.
-The crop size of the 1971 vintage was very small making wines a rarity.
+1971 was a very good wine vintage, whose only failing was to be overshadowed by the outstanding 1970 vintage.
+The crop size of the 1971 vintage was very small making wines of this year a rarity.
 Well-stored examples of wine are likely to remain mature for a few more years.
-Sauternes and Barsac: Sweet wines such as Sauternes and Barsac were outstanding in this year and will last for many decades to come.
+Sweet wines such as Sauternes and Barsac were outstanding in this year and will last for many decades to come.